-An alternative way of measuring the UI effect on non-employment duration is via the hazard rate of finding a job.
-Figure IIIb illustrates the effect of the benefit extension on the probability of finding a job within the first 39 weeks after layoff.
+on the probability of finding a job within the first 39 weeks after layoff.
 As confirmed by the regression estimates in Table 2, the benefit extension decreases the chance of finding job within the first 30 weeks by one percentage point, and within the first 39 weeks by 1.3 percentage points (Columns 2 and 3 of Table 2).
 The fact that the jobfinding rates decreases during the first 30 weeks, where the UI generosity has not been changed, suggests that workers are forward looking.
 Table 2 also presents result with non-parametric controls for a set of calendar time, firm and individual characteristics.
 These results confirm the previous findings that agents stay jobless longer, once they are eligible for a longer UI.

 Does the UI benefit extension affect the quality of jobs that workers eventually find?
 Figure IV illustrates the effect of the benefit extension on wage changes between the pre- and post-unemployment jobs.
-Figure IVa shows a positive discontinuity at the cutoff, corresponding to a 0.44 percentage point increase (Column 4 of Table 2).
+Figure IVa shows a positive discontinuity at the cutoff, corresponding to a 0.45 percentage point increase (Column 4 of Table 2).
 Since pre-unemployment wages evolve smoothly at the threshold (Section 1), the effect of the benefit extension on wages can also be detected as a discontinuity in reemployment wages.
 Consistently, the corresponding RD regressions lead to a similar, but less precise estimate (Column 5 of Table 2).